FrozenAdam/MathUtils_SWE102/README.md

-# Welcome to FrozenAdam repository
+# Welcome to FrozenAdam Repository
 This repo contains the sourse code of a simple Java Application used to demonstrate the CI - Continous Integer process - a part of Introduction to Software Engineering Course at FPT University - HCM Campus

 ## You will find in this repo: